maxpagels/ope-readme/README.md

     average loss = 6.501957
     total feature number = 9

-The key metric is `average loss`.
+The key metric is `average loss`, which corresponds to the OPE estimate (TODO confirm).
 How it is calculated depends on the estimator; for example, if you wish to use an estimator other than the default `DR` (TODO confirm that this is the default), you may do so using the `--cb_type` option.
 For IPS, run `vw --cb 2 --eval -d eval.dat --cb_type ips`:

     Num weight bits = 18
     learning rate = 0.5